 |Up to 75,000 Aeroplan points||$425||Apply Now|

-The full suite of benefits for Super Elites can be found on the Air Canada website and is also outlined in my previous post.
+The full suite of benefits for Super Elites can be found on the Air Canada website and is also outlined in our guide to Aeroplan Elite Status.
 Super Elites enjoy the privileges afforded to all lower tiers and also get extra perks.

 Core Benefits, which do not need to be selected, are awarded immediately upon meeting the SQM/SQS and SQD requirements.
-Here, I will discuss the free changes and cancellations for Aeroplan bookings, the Concierge service, the eUpgrade nominee, and the Priority Rewards benefits.
+Here, the most valuable benefits include: free changes and cancellations for Aeroplan bookings, Concierge service, eUpgrade enhancements, and Priority Rewards benefits.

 Super Elites benefit from having free changes and cancellations to Aeroplan reward bookings.
 This opens up the possibility of doing speculative bookings at any time without having to worry about cancellation or change fees.

 Indeed, Super Elites have expressed their delight with this benefit.
-Aside from the money saved, they can also change to a different flight that better suits their schedules or to a flight with eUpgrade space if their original flight no longer has any.
+Aside from the money saved, they can also change to a different flight that better suits their schedules, rebook on a flight whose cost in points has reduced, or move to a flight with eUpgrade space if their original flight no longer has any.

-Given the current dynamic nature of travel, as plans change, it has been great to get all of my points, eUpgrades, and taxes/fees back without incurring any additional fees.
-I will certainly miss having this flexibility when the change and cancellation policy reverts back to normal.
+Given the ongoing dynamic nature of travel, if your plans change, getting all of your points, eUpgrades, and taxes/fees back without incurring any additional fees provides additional peace of mind.

 On paper, the Concierge service is a team of specially trained employees that assist with special requests and aim to make the travel experience as seamless as possible for Super Elites.

-They look after everything from proactively rebooking flights during IRROPS, assisting with last-minute hotel and restaurant bookings, and generally tailoring the travel experience.
+They look after everything from proactively rebooking flights during delays and cancellations, assisting with last-minute hotel and restaurant bookings, and generally tailoring the travel experience.

 In practice, though, the Concierge team frequently goes the extra mile for assisting Super Elites.
 On various online forums and blogs, I’ve seen them described as “angels” and “heroes” who do incredible work.

-Personally, I’ve seen Concierges greet Super Elites onboard aircraft, introduce them to new Concierges to begin building a relationship, and meet them at the gate with new boarding passes for a tight connection.
+Personally, I’ve seen Concierges greet Super Elites onboard aircraft, introduce new Concierges to begin building a relationship, and meet them at the gate with new boarding passes for a tight connection.

 There are stories of the Concierge team searching the bowels of the airport for lost luggage, holding an aircraft at the gate for a tight connection, and fast-tracking Super Elites through security and customs to make a flight.
 When travel plans go awry, the Concierge team ensures that they go as smoothly as possible.

-(Note that customers travelling in Air Canada’s Signature Class on paid bookings are also eligible for Concierge services on the day of departure at the airport, too.
-But, they are limited to Concierge check-in assistance in Montreal, Toronto, and Vancouver and assistance with at-risk connections to another Signature Class flight.)
+Note that customers travelling in Air Canada’s Signature Class on paid bookings are also eligible for Concierge services on the day of departure at the airport.
+But, they are limited to Concierge check-in assistance in Montreal, Toronto, and Vancouver and assistance with at-risk connections to another Signature Class flight.

 All other Aeroplan Elite Status members can only share their eUpgrades with one other passenger on the same booking, as well as one other passenger for an upgrade request on the day of travel at the airport.